-Moreover, the growing trend of developers utilizing EB-5 capital for large-scale projects, which in several cases includes several hundred EB-5 investors per project, is likely to have a significant impact upon the annual quota.
-90 If a project with 500 EB-5 investors were to have an average of two derivative family members per investor seeking a visa, then a single project alone might theoretically absorb 1,500 visas, or 15% of the total number of EB-5 visas allotted for a particular year.
-Thus, for example, if only two large-scale projects with a total of 1,000 EB-5 investors had I-526 petitions being processed during the same year, the two projects might absorb approximately 30% of the total EB-5 visa allocation for that particular year.91
+Moreover, the growing trend of developers utilizing EB-5 capital for large-scale projects, which in several cases includes 400 to 800 EB-5 investors per project, is likely to have a significant impact upon the annual quota.
+If a project with 500 EB-5 investors were to have an average of two family members per investor seeking a visa, then a single project alone might theoretically absorb 1,500 visas, or 15% of the total number of EB-5 visas allotted for a particular year.
+Thus, if only two large-scale projects had I-526 petitions being processed during the same year, the two projects might absorb approximately 30% of the total EB-5 visa allocation for that particular year.

-Enactment of pending Federal legislation would alleviate this problem.
+Pending Federal legislation would alleviate this problem.
 One proposal counts only the investors, and not their family members, to determine whether the 10,000 annual quota has been reached.
-92 If this or similar legislation were enacted, the number of visas that could be issued under the Program would be dramatically increased.
+If this or similar legislation were enacted, the number of visas that could be issued under the Program would be dramatically increased.
 In addition, the legislation would eliminate the per-country quota.
-This would likely result in a substantial increase in
+This would likely result in a substantial increase in foreign investment capital flowing into the United States and create a substantial number of new full-time jobs for American workers.